Law enforcement in the United Kingdom: Police staff

 The Policing and Crime Act 2017 reformed this and streamlined it to the two roles above, and gave full discretionary powers to Chief Constables, such that they may assign any powers, other than powers reserved for constables only, to any police staff or volunteer.

 Until 1991, parking enforcement was primarily conducted by police-employed traffic wardens.
-Since the passage of the Road Traffic Act 1991, decriminalised parking enforcement has enabled local authorities to take on this role and now very few forces still employ police traffic wardens.
-These include the Metropolitan Police Service; however, they have combined the role with PCSOs as traffic community support officers.
+Since the passage of the Road Traffic Act 1991, decriminalised parking enforcement has enabled local authorities to take on this role, and now very few forces still employ police traffic wardens.
+These include the Metropolitan Police Service; however, it has combined the role with PCSOs as traffic community support officers.

 In Scotland, police custody and security officers have powers similar to those of detention officers and escort officers in England and Wales.
 Similar powers are available in Northern Ireland.

 Accredited persons

 Chief police officers of territorial police forces (and the British Transport Police) can also give limited powers to people not employed by the police authority, under Community Safety Accreditation Schemes.
-A notable example are officers of the Driver and Vehicle Standards Agency, who have been given powers to stop vehicles.
+A notable example is officers of the Driver and Vehicle Standards Agency, who have been given powers to stop vehicles.
 This practice has been criticised by the Police Federation who described it as "half-baked".

 Members of the armed forces

 In Northern Ireland only, members of British Armed Forces have powers to stop people or vehicles, arrest and detain people for three hours and enter buildings to keep the peace or search for people who have been kidnapped.
 Additionally, commissioned officers may close roads.
 If necessary, they may use force when exercising these powers as long as it is reasonable.

-Under the Customs Management Act 1979, members of the armed forces may detain people if they believe they have committed an offence under the Customs & Excise acts, and may seize goods if they believe they are liable to forfeiture under the same acts.
+Under the Customs Management Act 1979, members of the armed forces may detain people if they believe they have committed an offence under the Customs & Excise Acts, and may seize goods if they believe they are liable to forfeiture under the same acts.

 Service police/military police personnel are not constables under UK law and they do not have any police powers over the general public; however, they have the full range of policing powers that constables possess when dealing with service personnel or civilians subject to service discipline, drawing their powers from the Armed Forces Act 2006.
-The service police do assist territorial police forces in towns in the UK with nearby military barracks where there are likely to be significant numbers of service personnel off duty.
+The service police assist territorial police forces in towns in the UK with nearby military barracks, where there are likely to be significant numbers of service personnel off duty.
 In British Overseas Territories, they are sometimes sworn in as constables to assist and/or act as the police force (e.g. the British Indian Ocean Territory Police which is made up of tri-service police personnel and are known as "Royal Overseas Police Officers") and anywhere that British Forces are stationed or deployed.
-Generally, when carrying out this assistance, service policemen/women are unarmed, but have a range of PPE including batons, handcuffs and stab vests.
+Generally, when carrying out this assistance, service policemen/women are unarmed, but have a range of PPE, including batons, handcuffs, and stab vests.